2026 United States attorney general elections: Delaware

 Attorney General Kathy Jennings was re-elected in 2022 with 53.8% of the vote.
 She is running for re-election to a third term in office.

 Florida

 Attorney General Ashley Moody was re-elected in 2022 with 60.6% of the vote.
-On January 16, 2025, Governor Ron DeSantis appointed her to the U.S. Senate to replace Marco Rubio, who was the nominee for U.S. Secretary of State.
+On January 16, 2025, Governor Ron DeSantis appointed her to the U.S. Senate to replace Marco Rubio, who was the nominee for U.S. secretary of state.
 DeSantis appointed James Uthmeier, his chief of staff, to the position.
-Uthmeier will kick off his campaign to be elected to a full four-year term on March 11, 2025.
+Uthmeier kicked off his campaign to be elected to a full four-year term on March 11, 2025.

 Georgia

 Attorney General Chris Carr was re-elected in 2022 with 51.9% of the vote.
 He is retiring to run for governor.
 Republican state senators Brian Strickland and Bill Cowsert are running to succeed Carr.
 State representative Tanya F. Miller and former state representative and Georgia House of Representatives minority leader Bob Trammell are running as Democrats.